I’ve always embraced technology, especially ‘The Internet’. However, if you had told me 10 years ago that blogging would pay my living…

 But hold on, not that fast!

-I know it sounds very patronizing, but you should blog about something you genuinely like love (or you know you will).
+I know it sounds very patronizing, but you should blog about something you genuinely like (or you know you will).

-If you want your site to be successful, you’ll need to a lot of content around that same topic.
+If you want your site to be successful, you’ll need a lot of content around that same topic.
 And if you don’t enjoy what you do, you’ll quit sooner than later – and potentially have wasted dozens of hours.

 In fact, a friend of mine had the perfect niche for his blog – inflatable fishing kayaks.
 The ideal situation: low competition and (relatively) high Google traffic.
 He even created a couple of posts, but soon enough realized he hated fishing and didn’t even publish the content in the end.